bartobri/bitcoin-toolkit/README.md

 key.
 With that, you can create the address.

 It's important to know that a public key is different than an address.
 A public key is literally a pair of x/y coordinates on a graph.
-A btcoin address is a hashed and encoded version of the private key.
+A bitcoin address is a hashed and encoded version of the private key.

 To generate the public key, pipe the private key, in WIF format, to the 'pubkey'